Home

 Regression testing is one such.
 Think of it as routine car maintenance: you installed a new accelerator pedal only to find out that while the throttle fires perfectly, the clutch no longer works.
 Similarly, during cycles of software and requirements revision, new tweaks could impact smooth operations.
 You have to recheck the functionalities to see how well they behave.

-The goal of Quality Assurance testing is to ensure that your IT products are without defect and will still meet the expectations of their users.
+The goal of Quality Assurance testing is to ensure that your IT products are without defects and will still meet the expectations of their users.
 It allows developers to work out all the kinks and potential problems of a model before it goes into full production.

 Thankfully, you don’t have to blaze the trail.
-Customers of UTOR already benefit from our regression testing solutions, and we can tap into our pool of experience and share requisite with you.
+Customers of UTOR already benefit from our regression testing solutions, and we can tap into our pool of experience and share the requisite with you.
 Plus, there are tools and techniques available to do much of the hard work for you.

-We’re going to discuss regression testing in-depth, when and how you can perform it, and give you easy guidelines that will get you required results.
+We’re going to discuss regression testing in-depth, when and how you can perform it, and give you easy guidelines that will get you the required results.

 Regression Testing and its Types